San Diego Sexual Harassment Lawyer

 If you’re considering reporting sexual assault in the workplace, you can start with a free, private legal consultation by calling (619) 516-8166 or filling out our online form.
 It’s normal and okay to have questions; we can help give you answers.
 The Pride Law Firm is here to protect your rights, livelihood, and character.

-Sexual Harassment Attorney San Diego FAQs
+San Diego Sexual Harassment Lawsuit FAQs

 Check icon